pedrogasparotti/convolutional_autoencoder/readme.md

-# Signal Reconstruction and Classification Project
+# Signal reconstruction and anomaly detection with unsupervised machine learning

 This project focuses on the reconstruction and classification of accelerometer signals using convolutional autoencoders.
 The primary goal is to detect anomalies and classify signals as either healthy or damaged by analyzing their patterns and characteristics.